zebraft/CHGIS-map-app/README.md

 # Chinese historical geography

 ## Use
-- a quick and easy way to map premodern Chinese locations
+- a quick and easy way to see premodern Chinese locations on a map
 - Testing at https://zpyany.pythonanywhere.com/CHGIS_map

 ## Features